Aylur/ags/docs/guide/bundling.md

   -d, --define stringArray   replace global identifiers with constant expressions -h, --help                 help for bundle
-  -p, --package              use astal package as defined in package.json
+  -p, --package              use astal package as defined in package.json -r, --root string          root directory of the project
 ```

 Currently there are 3 builtin plugins.